TehMuffinMoo/ibPS/docs/index.md

 ```

 ### Authentication (API Key)
-In order to authenticate against the BloxOne CSP (Cloud Services Portal), you must first set your API Key.
+In order to authenticate against the Infoblox Portal, you must first set your API Key.
 There are a few ways to do this, depending on your use-case.

-#### Managing a single BloxOne Account
+#### Managing a single Infoblox Portal Account
-When managing a single BloxOne Account, you can use the 'Global' configuration.
+When managing a single Infoblox Portal Account, you can use the 'Global' configuration.
 You can do this for either your current powershell session or save the API Key as persistent for your current user.

 Using the 'Global' method will always override any active configuration profiles.
 This can be useful if you want to quickly test a new API key, without having to save it as a connection profile.